stephenslab/dsc-wiki/development/initial_thoughts_on_terminology_and_extraction.md

 # Terminology:

-- *Module*: A module is a piece of code that takes input and produces output.
+- *Module* (or *Module Definition*): A module is a piece of code that takes input and produces output.
   It is defined by an executable (or inline code?), and (optionally) a set of parameters that determine the behavior of the code.
   (It may be important to note that the parameters are considered to be part of the module specification, not an addendum to it, so the same executable with different parameters is a different module.)